JaylyDev/ScriptAPI/docs/MinecraftApi/@minecraft/server/runCommandAsync.md

 # runCommandAsync

 Runs a particular command asynchronously from the context of the broader dimension.
 Note that there is a maximum queue of 128 asynchronous commands that can be run in a given tick.

+Returns a `Promise<CommandResult>` .
+Throws an error **synchronously** if the queue is full.

+## Commands you have to use

 Normally we recommend avoiding using commands, however, the following command features are not implemented in scripting API (as of 1.19.50).

+### @s

+1. Can't get entity by unique id.

-## @s[hasitem=]
+### @s[hasitem=]

-1. Can't access enderchest.
+1. Can't access ender chest.
 2. Can't access equipments.

-## /replaceitem
+### /replaceitem

-1. Can't access enderchest.
+1. Can't access ender chest.
 2. Can't access equipments.

-## /clear
+### /clear

-1. Can't access enderchest.
+1. Can't access ender chest.
 2. Can't access equipments.

-## /tickingarea
+### /tickingarea

 1. Can't access ticking areas.

-## /kick
+### /kick

 1. Can't kick player.

-## /setblock
+### /setblock

 1. `/setblock ... destroy`

-## /fill
+### /fill

 1. `/fill` is fast.

-## /ability
+### /ability

-1. You can't set abilities for each players
+1. You can't set abilities for each player.
-2. You can't read player's abilites
+2. You can't read player's abilites.

-## /damage
+### /damage

-1. There's no way to give damage to players & entities
+1. There's no way to give damage to players & entities.
-2. Opening GUI with custom command will not possible (unless there's another way) because it's need damage for close the chat UI
+2. Opening GUI with custom command will not possible (unless there's another way) because it's need damage for close the chat UI.

-## /execute
+### /execute

-1. New execute can be useful to run command with lot of if/unless condition for simplicity or maybe performance
+1. New execute can be useful to run command with lot of if/unless condition for simplicity or maybe performance.
-2. Cannot run `/loot` command with execute
+2. Cannot run `/loot` command with /execute.

-## /function
+### /function

-1. Cannot run function command
+1. Cannot run mcfunctions.

-## /gamerule
+### /gamerule

-1. Cannot set any game rules
+1. Cannot set any game rules.
-2. Cannot read game rules’ value
+2. Cannot read game rules' value.

-## /give
+### /give

-1. Cannot give item with these following NBT Data
+1. Cannot give item with these following NBT Data:
     1. `minecraft:can_place_on`
     2. `minecraft:can_destroy`
     3. `minecraft:item_lock`
     4. `minecraft:keep_in_inventory`

-## /gamemode
+### /gamemode

-1. Cannot set player's gamemode
+1. Cannot set player's gamemode.

-## /locate
+### /locate

-1. Cannot get structure’s location
+1. Cannot get structure's location.
-2. Cannot get biome’s location
+2. Cannot get biome's location.

-## /loot
+### /loot

-1. Even though the loot is broken from the start, but it's useful for drop or set the item to players/world
+1. Even though the loot is broken from the start, but it's useful for drop or set the item to players/world.

-## /scoreboard
+### /scoreboard

-1. Cannot add/set/remove/operation/reset players/entities’ score
+1. Cannot add/set/remove/operation/reset players/entities' scores.

-## /time
+### /time

-1. Cannot set world’s time
+1. Cannot set world's time.
-2. Cannot get world’s time (relative and daytime)
+2. Cannot get world's time (relative and daytime).

-## /xp
+### /xp

-1. Cannot set/get player’s experience
+1. Cannot set player's experience.
+2. Cannot get player's experience.

-## Another Commands
+### Other Commands

 Following commands useful for mapmaking are cannot be replaced with JS code:

-1. Camerashake
+1. `/camerashake`
-2. Event
+2. `/fog`
-3. Fog
+3. `/stopsound`
-4. Music
+4. `/weather`
-5. Playsound & Stopsound
-6. Weather